-The project is located adjacent to the coastline 80 km north of Nuuk, the capital of Greenland (a safe, stable, mining-friendly jurisdiction) and covers numerous high-grade nickel-copper sulphide & PGM occurrences associated with norite and other maficultramafic intrusions.
-The deep water coastline adjacent to Maniitsoq is typical of Greenland's southwest coast is which is pack ice free with a year-round shipping season.
+The project is located adjacent to the coastline approximately 100 km north of Nuuk, the capital of Greenland (a safe, stable, mining-friendly jurisdiction) and covers numerous high-grade nickel-copper sulphide & PGM occurrences associated with norite and other mafic-ultramafic intrusions.
+The deep water coastline adjacent to Maniitsoq is typical of Greenland's southwest coast which is free of pack ice with a year-round shipping season.
 The optimum shipping conditions are due to the Irminger current, a tributary of the warming Gulf Stream flowing continuously past the south west coastline of Greenland.
-The Company acquired the project because it believes that modern, time-domain, helicopter EM systems will be more effective at detecting nickel sulphide deposits in the rugged terrain of Maniitsoq than previous fixed wing geophysical surveys performed in the 1990's.
-These earlier surveys failed to produce any drill targets.
-Helicopter TEM systems were not available in 1990's and their availability now gives the Company a significant advantage over previous explorers.
+The Company acquired the project because it believed that modern, time-domain, helicopter EM systems would be more effective at detecting nickel sulphide deposits in the rugged terrain of Maniitsoq than previous fixed wing geophysical surveys performed in the 1990's.
+These earlier surveys detected a limited number of anomalies but none were drill tested by previous explorers.
+High powered helicopter TEM systems were not available in 1990's and their availability now gives the Company a significant advantage over previous explorers.